albertosantagostino/AoC-2023/README.md

 ## 🎵 On the Nth day of Christmas, my true love sent to me 🎶

 1. A [meme](https://knowyourmeme.com/memes/trebuchets) from 2015
+2. A tavern game from a DnD setting

 *Only added when both parts are completed*